mEyob/mEyob.github.io/_posts/2019-04-18-horizontal-scaling.md

 in a highly available and fault tolerant AWS environment consisting of an Elastic Load Balancer (ELB) and a group of EC2 servers managed in an autoscaling group.
 Each EC2 instance configured to run *m* copies of a specific application.
-Minimum and maximum number of servers is set for an autoscaling group to limit the extent to which of scaling actions can to taken to increase/decrease the number of servers.
-A simple stochastic simulator can be developed to model such a system and study the cost-performance trade-off ([code here](https://github.com/mEyob/horizontal-scaling-simulation)).
+Minimum and maximum number of servers is set for an autoscaling group to limit the extent to which scaling actions can increase/decrease the number of servers.
+The cost-performance trade-off of this system can be studied by building a simple stochastic simulator.
+See [this](https://github.com/mEyob/horizontal-scaling-simulation) Github page for a small python package.
-From now on, we'll refer to this simulator as *AutoScale*

 AutoScale estimates the load on the system by observing the system for some time and takes scale up/down actions.
 One way to do that is by setting a *target load* and a *threshold*.
 Servers are launched when